cakeslob/Remora-STM32F4xx-W5500/README.md

 # Boards
 - Nucleo : working , connects to linuxcnc needs more testing
 - Blackpill : working , connects to linuxcnc needs more testing
-- BTT Octopus 446 : broke something, was working , connects to linuxcnc needs more testing
+- BTT Octopus 446 : working , connects to linuxcnc needs more testing

+# TO DO and known issues

+- Need to fix config loading.
+Configuration can only be loaded once.
+When loading the second time, something goes wrong, the memory gets locked/protected and the board returns to default config.
+- PWM and Encoder modules need to be ported.
+Still a WIP, but I do not know where to point the signals.
+- UART console output needs to be added.
+- Add a platformio.ini define for SPI CS pin

 ------------------------------------------